otrebski/sbt-flaky/README.md

 ## Known issues

 If running a lot of tests for a many times you can get Out of memory error: `java.lang.OutOfMemoryError: Metaspace`.
-On report you will find flay test `(It is not a test)`.
+On report you will find flaky test `(It is not a test)`.
+Best options and good practice is to run Tests in separate JVM (fork).
+Details can be found in [sbt documentation](http://www.scala-sbt.org/0.13/docs/Forking.html)
-Try to tune JVM memory settings: `-XX:MaxMetaspaceSize=512m` For example env `JAVA_OPTS="-XX:MaxMetaspaceSize=512m" sbt "flaky times=400"`

-Additionally, you can run tests in separate JVM
+The other cause of `(It is not a test)` on report is issue https://github.com/scalatest/scalatest/issues/780

 ## Example project
 Checkout this [example project](https://github.com/otrebski/sbt-flaky-demo)